 It’s much easier to do this, when you can work side-by-side with your partner, having conversations every day, to experiment and work closely together.
 This is where nearshoring and Agile development plays a key role.

 This is because Agile provides the framework for rapid iterations and constant adaptation depending on what customers want.
 Nearshoring and Agile development are joined at the hip.
-This is bee, organizations understand that partners can provide experience and knowledge in new areas – and being able to communicate in real-time with your partners has never been more important.cause having a partner located in a nearshore location, rather than offshore, means you can practice real Agile, with real-time communication, rather than a modified version of it.
+Having a partner located in a nearshore location, rather than offshore, means you can practice real Agile, with real-time communication, rather than a modified version of it.

 Meanwhile, cultural alignment has become a lot more important as processes have become more agile and teams have become more integrated.
 When two teams are constantly working closely together on a multitude of tasks, the degree of team integration plays a key role.